JoshuaTwigg/JoshuaTwigg/README.md

 <h3>I enjoy being creative, self taught and building something great from scratch.
 taught myself how to play various instruments, programming and music production for personal projects.
-I am eager to learn more in these fields and keen for new experiences</h3>
+I am eager to learn more in these fields.</h3>
 <!--

--    Recieved access to, and completed the Codespace Fullstack Developer bootcamp Course (6-9 months course)
+     and keen for new experiences
 -->

 <br></br>
 - 🔭 Currently Studying at Cape Peninsula University
+-    Recieved access to, and completed the Codespace Fullstack Developer bootcamp Course (6-9 months course)
 <!--
 - , or working on personal coding and music projects :studio_microphone:
 - 🌱 I’m currently learning **Java, React**, **Ai**, **Laravel, ReactNative Nodejs Mern** <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">